ainc/ainc-2018/_courses/weekofcode.md

         </div>
         <div id="collapseTwo" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingTwo">
           <div class="panel-body">
             <p>Yes, each student will need to provide his/her own laptop for the course.
-Either Microsoft Windows-based PC's, or Apple Mac OS X computers will work, but iPads and Chromebooks will not work for this course.
+Either Microsoft Windows-based PC's, Apple macOS computers, and Chromebooks will work, but iPads will not work for this course.
 We recommend a laptop made within the past 3-4 years.
 Computers should be free from viruses/malware.
 We have a limited number of <a href="https://squareup.com/market/awesome-inc/laptop-rental" target="_blank">rental laptops available for $25/day.</a></p>
           </div>
         </div>
       </div>